In this guide, we’ll be discussing everything you need to know about corporate photography.

 Just use neutral dark colors that don’t grab attention and presto!

-Become one with the crowd, try your best to make them comfortable with your presence.
+Become one with the crowd, and try your best to make them comfortable with your presence.

 You can clearly see when people start to realize that you are taking pictures, then they just freeze up.

-After blending into the crowd by using the same clothes, start searching angles to take photos from.
+After blending into the crowd by using the same clothes, start searching for angles to take photos.